Skhmt/tapic/README.md

 ---

-### To Do (as of 5 March 2017)

-* Communities endpoint
-* Channel Feed endpoint
-* Option for message length limit check
-* Option for messages per 30 seconds limit check
-* (low priority) Transition whispers from irc/ws to pub/sub

----

 ### Misc

 This was written entirely in Javascript and has no runtime dependencies besides "[ws](https://www.npmjs.com/package/ws)" when used in node.